RowBlackGhost005/Module3_AWS_CodePipeline_Assigment/README.md

 Now click on `Save Changes`
 ![S3 Permissions](doc/images/s3-permissions.png)

-Now that we granted access we need to setup our S3 bucket to host the webpage, for this go to the `Properties` tab in our S3 bucket and scroll down to the `Static Website Hosting` here click `Edit`.
+Now that we granted access to the S3 files, we need to setup our S3 bucket to host the webpage, for this go to the `Properties` tab in our S3 bucket and scroll down to the `Static Website Hosting` here click `Edit`.

 Now in this screen `Enable` Static Web Hosting and select `Host a Static Website`.